 The Damhuis we know and love today

 The Damhuis restaurant officially opened its doors in 2009 and comprises a series of interconnected sections, including the Fishermen’s Tent, die Voorhuijs and die Stampkroeg, over 1000 square meters.
-Dedicated to offering a dining experience that will make guests want to immediately book for another meal as soon as they leave, the passionate people at the Damhuis know what it takes to earn the coveted “culinary hotspot” title.
+Dedicated to offering a dining experience that will make guests want to book for another meal as soon as they leave immediately, the passionate people at the Damhuis know what it takes to earn the coveted “culinary hotspot” title.